 - Smart DNS feature.

 - Anonymous torrenting.

-Third on our list of best Hola alternatives is IPVanish, another provider that promises to hide your browsing history and keep all your online activities safe through their collection of over 40,000 IPs for customers to choose from, and over 1000 server in 60+ countries to connect to.
+Third on our list of best Hola alternatives is SurfShark, another provider that promises to hide your browsing history and keep all your online activities safe through their collection of 1000 servers in 60+ countries to connect to.

 - 1000+ anonymous servers in 60+ countries.

 - Allows unlimited concurrent connections.